 - In total, 4 players returned to their preinjury singles ranking, with their peak singles ranking being attained at a mean of 2.4 years postoperatively.(1)

 Further, when having arthroscopic stabilization, even in youth athletes, it must be emphasized to the patients and their relatives that the recurrence rate of surgery damage and need for more surgery could be expected.
-Younger athletes being more vulnerable than in the adult athletes.(3)
+Younger athletes being more vulnerable than in the adult athletes.(4) That was suggested in a well cited 2012 study published in the journal Arthroscopy.

 Here again is a discussion of expectations in the athlete.
 While studying surgical options, no procedure showed itself better than non-surgical procedures and there is a good chance for the need of a revision surgery to repair the previous surgery.